 If employees don’t understand why it’s important to implement certain practices or use specific tools, there’s a high chance they’ll sabotage them.

-That’s why you need to communicate the principles and importance of user access management to your employees during regular cybersecurity awareness training.
-It’s essential to teach employees involved in a user access review to conduct it appropriately and in accordance with established policy.
-Furthermore, you should help your employees learn about various cybersecurity threats, including ones related to access rights and privileged accounts.
+That’s why you need to communicate the principles and importance of user access management to your employees during regular cybersecurity awareness training sessions.
+It’s essential to teach employees involved in conducting user access reviews to diligently follow established policy throughout the process.
+Furthermore, you should teach your employees about various cybersecurity threats, including those related to access rights and privileged accounts.

 A user access review is a key component of the access management process.
 It can help your organization reduce cybersecurity risks by revoking unnecessary access to sensitive resources and limiting users’ privileges to the required minimum.
-Using a dedicated cybersecurity platform like Syteca can help you audit access more easily and efficiently.
+To ensure your user access review process is continuous, efficient, and compliant, you can rely on specialized tools such as Syteca, which is designed to give you full visibility and control.

-Syteca’s PAM capabilities help you optimize the user access review process and enhance access management:
+Syteca PAM helps you optimize the user access review process and enhance access management:

 - Account discovery.
 Automate the detection of privileged accounts within your network, ensuring no account is overlooked during reviews.